IdhamTryCode/analytics-engine/ibis-server/README.md

 2025-03-19 22:49:08.804 | [62781772-7120-4482-b7ca-4be65c8fda96] | WARN    | connector.query:61 - Failed to execute v3 query, fallback to v2: DataFusion error: ModelAnalyzeRule
 caused by
 Schema error: No field named o_orderkey.
-Wren engine is migrating to Rust version now.
-Wren AI team are appreciate if you can provide the error messages and related logs for us.
+Analytics engine is migrating to Rust version now.
+Analytics AI team are appreciate if you can provide the error messages and related logs for us.
 ```

 #### Steps to Report an Issue
 1. **Identify the Issue**: Look for the migration message in your log files.
 2. **Gather Information**: Collect the error message and any related logs.
 3. **Report the Issue**:
-   - **GitHub**: Open an issue on our [GitHub repository](https://github.com/Canner/wren-engine/issues) and include the collected information.
+   - **GitHub**: Open an issue on our [GitHub repository](https://github.com/Canner/analytics-engine/issues) and include the collected information.
    - **Discord**: Join our [Discord channel](https://discord.gg/5DvshJqG8Z) and share the details with us.

 Providing detailed information helps us to diagnose and fix the issues more efficiently.
 Thank you for your cooperation!